Skip to main content

 Verum: forall i in 0..xs.len(). xs[i] < key

-Datatypes, generics, and refinement types are encoded in the solver's native datatype / sort system.
+Datatypes, generics, and refinement types are encoded in the solver's native datatype / sort system through the abstract adapter API — the verifier never embeds adapter-specific syntax in its own code.

 Refinement reflection